Here are the top hidden gems in Dallas, Texas.

 Chocolate Secrets

 It’s hard to imagine how a place with secrets in the name has stayed a secret for so long, but Chocolate Secrets is still one of the most underrated spots in Dallas.
-It’s a sweeping chocolate lounge, spread out across multiple rooms.
-On Friday and Saturday nights, candlelit tables and live music soften the ambience.
-Chocolate Secrets zips up its cloak and enters low-key date night mode.
-Mondays are open-mic (don’t hesitate. just go), sealing off a long weekend atmosphere that’s fun and passionate.
+It’s a sweeping chocolate lounge spread across multiple rooms.
+Candlelit tables and date-night-perfect live music soften the ambiance on Thursday, Friday, and Saturday nights.
+If you love jazz and R&B, you’ll love the weekend lineup at Chocolate Secrets.

-During the day, Chocolate Secrets is still a calm place to relax, unwind, read a book, and sip some hot cocoa (this spot makes the best hot cocoa and chocolate truffle coffee in Dallas.
+During the day, Chocolate Secrets is still a calm place to relax, unwind, read a book, and sip some hot cocoa (this spot makes the best hot cocoa and coffee-infused truffles in Dallas.
 No ifs, buts, or debate about it).

 General Info